 BOULIA'S MARINE REPTILE FOSSIL EXHIBITS:

 Set in the grounds of the Stonehouse is an extensive vertebrae and invertebrate fossil display which originates from the Boulia area.
-A new discovery of an adult Icthyosaur skull found to the south of Boulia now takes pride of place in the museum's display.
-The fossil displays are some of the best you will ever see in Western Queensland.
+The latest exhibit on display is an 80% complete fossil of a Plesiosaur making this reptile display one of the best in Australia.